Caloocan

 South Caloocan is bordered by Manila, Quezon City, Malabon, Navotas and Valenzuela.
-Presence of commercial and industrial activities combined with residential areas make it a highly urbanized central business district and a major urban center in the Northern District of Metropolitan Manila.
+The presence of commercial and industrial activities combined with residential areas make it a highly urbanized central business district and a major urban center in the Northern District of Metropolitan Manila.
 North Caloocan shares its border with Quezon City and Valenzuela, Marilao, Meycauayan and San Jose del Monte in the province of Bulacan, and Rodriguez in the province of Rizal.
 It is composed of mostly residential subdivisions and extensive resettlement areas with scattered distribution of industrial estates mostly within road transit points and intersections.

 Etymology

-Caloocan as a toponym comes from the Tagalog root word lo-ok; kalook-lookan (or kaloob-looban) means "innermost area".
-The city's name is colloquially spelled as Kalookan.
+Caloocan as a toponym comes from the Tagalog words lo-ok that translates to "bay", sulok that means "corner" suggested by its location between the ends of the present-day Malabon and Tondo, Manila, and kalook-lookan (or kaloob-looban) meaning "innermost area".
+The city's name is colloquially spelled Kalookan.
+Historically, it was called Kaloogan, meaning "interior territory," which evolved from the old Tagalog word "loog" (synonymous with "loob," meaning "inside").
+The "g" sound could have shifted to the "k" sound in Tagalog phonetics (e.g. baksak → bagsak), leading to the present name of the city.

 There is a mixed preference over the preferred spelling of the city's name.
 Variation, and the apparent confusion over the spelling, came about during the early 1970s, when a resolution was adopted by the municipal board, requiring the city departments to use the name "Kalookan."
-The execution of the said resolution was interrupted when the country was placed under martial law in September 1972.
-After the restoration of city and municipal councils, in 1988, then-councilor Aurora Asistio-Henson filed Resolution No. 006, amending the previous resolution and seeking to promote Filipino nationalism by requiring all residents and all offices and establishments in the city, "whether public or private," to spell the name of the city as "Kalookan."
-According to Henson, the "Filipinized spelling" provides essence and significance to the city's history, and she added that it should be used "in the city hall, the barangay halls, public markets, and other places for the information and guidance of all concerned."
-Nevertheless, this change in spelling was denounced by the city residents, business owners, and officials.
-Former representative and mayor Virgilio Robles declared the move illegal because it lacked congressional approval.
-He added that the city's name is spelled as "Caloocan" as shown in the city charter.
-The general inclination of spelling in the city is "Caloocan" and not "Kalookan," despite the existing city ordinance, although confusion has led to varied spelling choices of many businesses throughout the city.
-The official logo has the city's name spelled as "Caloocan," and such spelling is favored by many barangays and public and private schools in the city.
-"Kalookan" is preferred by the Makati-based Directories of the Philippines Corporation (DPC), while many national newspapers and magazines, and mapmakers like the Mandaluyong-based HYDN Publishing favor "Caloocan."
+However, execution of the resolution was interrupted due to martial law imposed nationwide in September 1972.
+In 1988, Councilor Aurora Asistio-Henson proposed Resolution No. 006, aiming to promote Filipino nationalism by enforcing the spelling "Kalookan" in all city departments and establishments.
+Despite this, the change was met with opposition from residents, business owners, and officials.
+Former representative and mayor Virgilio Robles deemed the move illegal, asserting that the city's name is spelled as "Caloocan" according to the city charter.
+Although confusion persists, the general inclination in the city is towards "Caloocan," as evidenced by the official logo and favored by many barangays, schools, and newspapers.
+However, some entities, like the Directories of the Philippines Corporation, prefer the spelling "Kalookan."